hhuss2/Personalized-Workout-Plan/README.md

 ## Features

 - Generates workout plans for muscle building and fat loss goals.
-- Tracks exercise progress and view it in the GUI.
+- Tracks exercise progress and displays it in the GUI as well as updates progress text file.
-- Save exercise progress to a text file for future reference.
+- Saves exercise progress history to a text file for future reference.

 ## Usage